dmlc/xgboost/doc/R-package/discoverYourData.md

 Build the model
 ---------------

 The code below is very usual.
-For more information, you can look at the documentation of `xgboost` function (or at the vignette [Xgboost presentation](https://github.com/dmlc/xgboost/blob/master/R-package/vignettes/xgboostPresentation.Rmd)).
+For more information, you can look at the documentation of `xgboost` function (or at the vignette [XGBoost presentation](https://github.com/dmlc/xgboost/blob/master/R-package/vignettes/xgboostPresentation.Rmd)).

 ```r